TheFibonacciEffect/tumblr-url-availability/readme.md

 Don’t use this to spam Tumblr, particularly because requests are attached to your account and you’ll probably get banned.

-    usage: tumblr_avail.py [-h] [-c CREDENTIAL_FILE] URL [URL ...]

-    checks if a tumblr blog url is available

-    positional arguments:
-      URL                   the url to check; for example.tumblr.com, enter "example"

-    optional arguments:
-      -h, --help            show this help message and exit -c FILE, --credential-file FILE
-                            Filename of a credential file; Must be a UTF-8-encoded JSON file containing an `email` key and a `password` key.
-Default: creds.json

 [unavailable]: https://tumblr.zendesk.com/hc/en-us/articles/230894108-Unavailable-inactive-URLs
 [terms of service]: https://www.tumblr.com/policy/en/terms-of-service